dentarg/auth0-blog/_posts/2017-11-16-webpack-a-gentle-introduction.markdown

 ## Webpack Use Case: Project Asokoro

-Remember the _Project Lingo_ we [architected with GulpJS?](https://auth0.com/blog/automate-your-development-workflow-with-gulpjs/).
-The people of Asokoro were very happy with the results.
-Now, they want the same results with _Project Asokoro_.
+Remember the _**Project Lingo**_ we [architected with GulpJS?](https://auth0.com/blog/automate-your-development-workflow-with-gulpjs/) The people of Asokoro were very happy with the results.
+Now, they want the same results with _**Project Asokoro**_.

-**Project Asokoro** is a project that we have embarked upon for the people of _Asokoro_.
-It does exactly what **Project Lingo** does. _Project Lingo_ allows a mere human click a button, input a destination and Lingo automatically teleports the human to their preferred destination in approximately 5 minutes.
+_**Project Asokoro**_ is a project that we have embarked upon for the people of _Asokoro_.
+It does exactly what _**Project Lingo**_ does. _**Project Lingo**_ allows a mere human click a button, input a destination and Lingo automatically teleports the human to their preferred destination in approximately 5 minutes.

-In _Project Asokoro_, we'll have a bunch of JavaScript, Sass and Image files.
+In _**Project Asokoro**_, we'll have a bunch of JavaScript, Sass and Image files.
 We need to compress and optimize these files so that Asokoro can be super-fast.
 I mean, you don't want Asokoro taking over an hour to teleport a human because of our in-efficient developer work-flow.
 We also don't want investors running way.

 This is what we need to do: